akbisw/CSStudyInstruments/survey.md

 1. What academic program are you currently pursuing?

+MS in Computer Science

 2. Do you hold any prior degrees or certifications?
 If so, please list them

+BS in Computer Engineering

 3. Do you have any professional software development experience?
 If so, please list the type of work performed and the length (in years) of your experience.

+None

 ### II.
 Open Source Participation